openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/emc-xtremio-driver.rst

 services to OpenStack.
 Using the driver, OpenStack Block Storage hosts can connect to an XtremIO Storage cluster.

-This section explains how to configure and connect an OpenStack block storage host to an XtremIO storage cluster.
+This section explains how to configure and connect the block storage nodes to an XtremIO storage cluster.

 Support matrix
 ~~~~~~~~~~~~~~

-Xtremapp version 3.0 and 4.0 are supported.
+XtremApp version 3.0 and 4.0 are supported.

 Supported operations
 ~~~~~~~~~~~~~~~~~~~~

 -  Create, delete, clone, attach, and detach volumes.

 -  Create and delete volume snapshots.

 -  Create a volume from a snapshot.

 -  Copy an image to a volume.

 -  Copy a volume to an image.

 -  Extend a volume.

 -  Manage and unmanage a volume.

 -  Get volume statistics.

 XtremIO Block Storage driver configuration